ed-o-saurus/PLHaskell/README.md

 ### Testing

-A test battery is provided in the `test.sql` file in the root directory.
+A test battery is provided in the `tests.sql` file in the root directory.
 It can be run with the command

 ```
 psql -f tests.sql